How to Become a Model - Insider Information on Modelling, Portfolios and Model Agencies

 How to Approach Model Agencies - The Golden Rule

 If you're approaching agencies in the UK, there are a lot of dodgy ones.
-The golden rule is, if they ask for payment for anything, in any form, such as a ‘refundable deposit’ or they offer pay-for services such as portfolios, walk away, it's a con.
+The golden rule is, if they ask for payment for anything, in any form, such as a ‘fully refundable deposit’ or they offer pay-for services such as portfolios, walk away, it's a con.
 (No matter how great your photos are, they'll claim they're not good enough so as to try to charge you £2,000+ to take photos themselves!)
 Definitely don't sign anything!

-The same thing goes if they’re pushing you towards doing a photoshoot with a particular studio or photographer; they make all their money via a kick-back from those studios.
+The same thing goes if they seem to be pushing you towards doing a photoshoot with a particular "established photographic studio"; they make all their money via a kick-back from those studios.
 They will say things like "As you have been shortlisted, we will cover the cost of the photoshoot for you", not mentioning that you'll be paying £80+ per photo.
 No legitimate agency has anything to do with those places.

 Legitimate vs Scam Model Agencies

 Legitimate agencies make money by taking a commission from jobs they get you; you never need to pay them anything.
 Treat any agency as highly suspicious until they've proven themselves to be legitimate.
 Do your research.
-If you Google "[the agency name] scam", then you'll see other if people have had bad experiences with them.
+If you Google "[the agency name] scam", then you'll see if other people have had bad experiences with them.
 The bad ones change their names every few years and pick very generic names so it’s harder to find the bad reviews.